Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

-Figures \ref{fig:results_selected_xgboost_1} and \ref{fig:results_selected_xgboost_2} present the prediction accuracy in terms of AUC, evaluated over different prefix lengths\footnote{To maintain readability of the plots, some methods (namely, the KNN approaches and the last state encodings, except for single\_laststate) are not shown in these figures because of their low performance according to Table \ref{table:avg_results_xgboost}.
-For a complete comparison of the methods, see Figures \ref{fig:results_all_xgboost_1} and \ref{fig:results_all_xgboost_2} in Appendix.}.
+Figures \ref{fig:results_selected_xgboost_1} and \ref{fig:results_selected_xgboost_2} present the prediction accuracy in terms of AUC for the six best performing methods (according to Figure~\ref{fig:cd_xgboost}), evaluated over different prefix lengths\footnote{For a comparison of all the twelve methods, see Figures \ref{fig:results_all_xgboost_1} and \ref{fig:results_all_xgboost_2} in Appendix.}.
 Each evaluation point includes prefix traces of exactly the given length.
 In other words, traces that are altogether shorter than the required prefix are left out of the calculation.
 Therefore, the number of cases used for evaluation is monotonically decreasing when increasing prefix length.
 In most of the datasets, we see that starting from a specific prefix length the methods with aggregation encoding achieve perfect prediction accuracy ($AUC=1$).
 It is natural that the prediction task becomes trivial when cases are close to completion, especially if the labeling function is related to the control flow or to the data payload present in the event log.
-However, there are a few exceptions from this rule, namely, in the \emph{bpic2012} datasets, \emph{sepsis\_2}, and \emph{sepsis\_3}, the results seem to decline on larger prefix sizes.
+However, there are a few exceptions from this rule, namely, in the \emph{bpic2012} and \emph{sepsis} datasets, the results seem to decline on larger prefix sizes.
 To investigate this phenomenon, we recalculated the AUC scores on the longer traces only, i.e., traces that have a length larger than or equal to the maximum considered trace length (see Figure~\ref{fig:results_long_traces} in Appendix).
-This analysis confirmed that the phenomenon is caused by the fact that the datasets contain some short traces for which it appears to be easy to predict the outcome.
+This analysis confirmed (with the exception of \emph{sepsis\_1}, which we discuss separately later in this section) that the phenomenon is caused by the fact that the datasets contain some short traces for which it appears to be easy to predict the outcome.
 These short traces are not included in the later evaluation points, as they have already finished by that time.
 Therefore, we are left with longer traces only, which appear to be more challenging for the classifier, dragging down the total AUC score on larger prefix lengths.